THE TRUTHS YOU NEED TO KNOW ABOUT SIN (Part 1)

 The understanding of the word “imputed” is very crucial to understanding this scripture.

-In other words, though you were made a sinner (born with a sin nature) through Adam’s sin, yet until you grow up to a point of maturity when you have a true knowledge of God’s plan of redemption and what God requires of you, and you can make a personal decision or choice to either receive or reject Jesus Christ as your Saviour; God does not treat you or deal with you as a sinner although you are a sinner by birth and nature.
+In other words, though you were made a sinner (born with a sinful nature) through Adam’s sin, yet until you grow up to the point of maturity when you have proper knowledge of God’s plan of redemption and what God requires of you, and you can make a personal decision or choice to either receive or reject Jesus Christ as your Saviour; God does not treat you or deal with you as a sinner although you are a sinner by birth and nature.
 What a merciful God!